vishalcloudyuga/dcos-docs/1.8/usage/storage/external-storage.md

 Install DC/OS using the [CLI][1] or [Advanced][2] installation method with these special configuration settings:

-1. Specify the `rexray_config_method` parameter in your `genconf/config.yaml` file.
+1. Specify your REX-Ray config in the `rexray_config` parameter in your `genconf/config.yaml` file.
+Consult the [REX-Ray documentation][3] for more information on how to create your configuration.

-        rexray_config_method: file
-        rexray_config_filename: path/to/rexray.yaml

-    **Note:** The path you give for `rexray_config_filename` must be relative to your `genconf` directory.
+        rexray_config:
+          rexray:
+            loglevel: info
+            modules:
+              default-admin:
+                host: tcp://127.0.0.1:61003
+            storageDrivers:
+            - ec2
+            volume:
+              unmount:
+                ignoreusedcount: true

+    This example configures REX-Ray to use Amazon's EBS for storage and IAM for authorization.

+    **Note:** Setting `rexray.modules.default-admin.host` to `tcp://127.0.0.1:61003` is recommended to avoid port conflicts with tasks running on agents.

-2. If your cluster will be hosted on Amazon Web Services, assign an IAM role to your agent nodes with the following policy:
+2. If your cluster will be hosted on Amazon Web Services and REX-Ray is configured to use IAM, assign an IAM role to your agent nodes with the following policy:

         {
             "Version": "2012-10-17",